ujjwalcopper/abc/README.md

 ## 31ST OCTOBER

-This is the last day of october
+This is the last day of october and it's monday